We are a local pickup only nursery. Please select location at checkout.

 Couldn't load pickup availability

-Basics: zones 2-9, part shade to full sun, 2' x 12-18", small, pale yellow-green to white flowers along an unusual branching structure reminiscent of octopus arms during the summer and turning burnished red-orange as the seeds mature, likes wet to medium-wet soils
+Basics: zones 2-9, part shade to full sun, 2' x 12-18", small, pale yellow-green to white flowers bloom during the summer along an unusual branching structure reminiscent of octopus arms, these turn burnished red-orange as the seeds mature, likes wet to medium-wet soils.

 Common names: Ditch Stonecrop, Star Fruit, Virginia Stonecrop